-When applying for a personal loan, have the necessary information handy, including your personal information and financial details.
+When applying for a personal loan, have the necessary information handy, including your personal information, employment information and financial details.
 Depending on the lender, your application could take as little as five minutes to complete.

-What if I have bad credit?Just one small hiccup and your creditworthiness can take a tumble.
+Just one small hiccup and your credit score can take a tumble.
 Luckily, there are ways to improve your credit score over time.

 You can improve your credit score by doing things like:

-- Paying down your debt or open balances.
+Paying down your debt or open balances.

-- Keeping accounts open, even if you don’t use them, to increase your account history length.
+Keeping accounts open, even if you don’t use them, to increase your account history length.

 Pros and cons of using a personal loan for a small business

-- Quick process.
+Quick process.
 It often takes much longer to complete the process for a business loan, whereas some personal loans can be disbursed within just one business day.

-- Startup friendly.
+Startup friendly.
 Since you’re personally taking on responsibility for the loan, your business doesn’t need to meet any requirements.

-- Reasonable repayment terms.
+Reasonable repayment terms.
 With a personal loan, repayments are likely to be monthly, instead of weekly or bi-weekly.

-- Less support.
+Less support.
 With many lenders, getting a business loan also means gaining access to tools and experts to help you grow your business.
 You likely won’t get this same business support with a personal loan.

 4 tips to get the most out of a personal loan